-On our next episode, find out what we get up to in Guadaloupe.
-Mike from Rondo gives us a lesson on how to fillet a Mahi Mahi, I get the sewing machine out, Douwe takes the ceiling down, Sienna acts like a goof ball, we find some amazing waterfalls, a boat drifts off a mooring ball and heads to sea unmanned, and we go for a snorkel!
+In our next video, find out what we get up to in Guadaloupe.
+Mike from Rondo gives us a lesson on how to fillet a Mahi Mahi, I get the sewing machine out, Douwe takes the ceiling down, Sienna acts like a goofball, we find some amazing waterfalls, a boat drifts off a mooring ball and heads to sea unmanned, and we go for a snorkel!

 Any comments?
 Please leave them below.

 You Might Also Be Interested In These Other Articles/Videos

 If you’d like an overview of all the places we’ve visited in the Caribbean please read our destination overview: Caribbean

 Come Sailing With Us!